Nanjing Jiangsu, China Travel Guide

 Arrange comprehensive travel insurance.

-Consult doctor for vaccinations and health advice.
+See a doctor for shots and health advice.